Henry Beaufoy Merlin: Holtermann Exposition

 In April, Merlin was in Bathurst photographing the town for Holtermann.
 And, on 5 July, the Town and Country Journal posted an article by the 'Photographic Artist of Holtermann's Exhibition,' presumably Merlin, which extolled the beauty of the countryside, and the described the 102 main buildings in the town as well as the character of its inhabitants.
 By the end of July, he was back in Sydney, taking more photographs for the exhibition and working on a series of large three-foot transparent photographs, hundreds of which were intended for Holtermann's Exposition.
-The positive transparencies were created by enlarging his original negatives and their size was noted by those that saw the early examples produced by Merlin.
+The positive transparencies were created by enlarging his original negatives, and their size was noted by those who saw the early examples produced by Merlin.

 One reason for the coverage in the news may have been due to a deputation of the New South Wales Commissioners for the International Exhibition, who were meeting with the Colonial Secretary to discuss setting up a permanent exhibition building in London.
 This proposal fell through, even though it was potentially a good fit for Holtermann's Exposition collection.
-Being of German origin, Holtermann may have been looking to display at the Vienna Exhibition but when this opened in September 1873 there were no displays from New South Wales.
-Regardless of these setbacks, Merlin worked with his normal diligence preparing his collections for the Exposition without knowing when they would finally open.
+Being of German origin, Holtermann may have been looking to display at the Vienna Exhibition, but when this opened in September 1873, there were no displays from New South Wales.
+Regardless of these setbacks, Merlin worked with his normal diligence, preparing his collections for the Exposition without knowing when they would finally open.
 His primary focus continued to be the work for Holtermann but he also found time to write journalistic articles for the papers.
-In August 1873 he produced a series of articles on the recent discoveries made by the expedition of HMS Basilisk to New Guinea.
+In August 1873, he produced a series of articles on the recent discoveries made by the expedition of HMS Basilisk to New Guinea.

 At the same time, he continued with his photographic work and his image of the French warship Atalante at Fitzroy Dock on Cockatoo Island, Sydney, is one Merlin himself acknowledged as among his best works.
 Soon after this, Merlin left Sydney to photograph the townships of Orange and Dubbo.
-His account of this journey, which appeared in the Town and Country Journal, praised the people and the climate and reads almost like a caption for one of the proposed album of views for Holtermann's Exposition.
+His account of this journey, which appeared in the Town and Country Journal, praised the people and the climate and reads almost like a caption for one of the proposed albums of views for Holtermann's Exposition.